yolken/yolken-blog/site/_posts/2021-09-04-jira-makes-me-want-to-cry.md

 categories: general tech
 excerpt: |
-  Every company I've worked at in the last 9 years, from small startups to multi-thousand-person public companies, has used Jira for managing software projects internally.
+  Every company I've worked at in the last 9 years, from small startups to multi-thousand-person public corporations, has used Jira for managing software projects internally.
 In this post, I want to explain what Jira is and why interacting with it at work makes me feel frustrated and unproductive.
 ---

-Every company I've worked at in the last 9 years, from small startups to multi-thousand-person public companies, has used [Jira](https://www.atlassian.com/software/jira) for managing software projects internally.
+Every company I've worked at in the last 9 years, from small startups to multi-thousand-person public corporations, has used [Jira](https://www.atlassian.com/software/jira) for managing software projects internally.

 While the goals of this system are admirable, I've found it to be a huge pain to use in practice.
-In this post, I want to explain what Jira is and why interacting with it at work makes me feel frustrated and unproductive.
+In this post, I want to explain what Jira is and why interacting with it makes me feel frustrated and unproductive at work.

 ## Aside: What is Jira?

-Jira is an online project management system created by [Atlassian](https://www.atlassian.com/), an Australian company that makes some other software productivity tools as well.
+Jira is an online project management system created by [Atlassian](https://www.atlassian.com/), an Australian company that makes some other productivity tools as well.

-A company's Jira account is divided into "projects" which, at many companies, roughly map with teams.
+A company's Jira account is divided into "projects" which, at many companies, map 1:1 with teams.
 Within each project/team, users create issues (sometimes referred to as "tickets") to represent individual things that need to be done, e.g. bugs to fix or new features to add in the company's products.

-Issues can be listed, categorized, and reordered within a number of different high-level views, depending on how the associated project is configured.
+Issues can be listed, categorized, and reordered within a number of different high-level views depending on how the associated project is configured.
 For instance, there might be a
 [Kanban board](https://en.wikipedia.org/wiki/Kanban_board) that lists issues in columns by status (example below) or a "roadmap" view that shows a